Private Fees and Charges - Why do GP’s charge fees?

 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 Therefore in order to complete even the simplest of forms, the doctor needs to check the patient’s entire record.
 Carelessness or an inaccurate report can have serious consequences for the doctor, with the General Medical Council or even the Police.

-If you require a medical examination, or have forms needing completion, the easiest way to organise this is to talk to Kathryn Phillips, our Business Manager, and we can let you know what we are able to do, and how much it will cost.
+If you require a medical examination, or have forms needing completion, the easiest way to organise this is to talk to our Managers who are based at both our Earby and Colne sites, and we can let you know what we are able to do, and how much it will cost.